Precision oncology, genetic testing for diagnosis, prognosis and most effective cancer treatment

 Rationale and Approach

 On January 25-27th, 2024, we presented our data at the ASCO GU symposium (American Society of Clinical Oncology) meeting at San Francisco, California, USA.
-ASCO has 45,000 members worldwide.
+ASCO has more than 45,000 members worldwide.
 This paper was published in the Journal of Clinical Oncology January 29th 2024.

 https://ascopubs.org/doi/10.1200/JCO.2024.42.4_suppl.271

-On April 5-10, 2024, we presented our data at the AACR meeting (American Association of Cancer Research) at San Diego, CA. AACR has 58,000 members from 141 countries (google search).
+On April 5-10, 2024, we presented our data at the AACR meeting (American Association of Cancer Research) at San Diego, CA. AACR has more than 58,000 members from 141 countries (google search).
 This paper was published in the Journal “CANCER RESEARCH” March 22, 2024.

 https://aacrjournals.org/cancerres/article/84/6_Supplement/2442/741209/Abstract-2442-Blood-based-novel-mRNA-genomic-test